svn

 info

-Display information about a file or directory.
+Displays information about a working copy item or URL.

---username ARG
+--username <arg>

-Specify a username for authentication.
+Specifies a username for authentication.

---password ARG
+--password <arg>

-Specify a password for authentication.
+Specifies a password for authentication.

 DESCRIPTION